NVIDIA/NeMo-Run/docs/source/guides/execution.md

     resource_shape = "gpu.8xh100-80gb" # Replace with your desired resource shape representing the number of GPUs in a pod node_group = "my-node-group"  # The node group to run the job in nemo_run_dir = "/nemo-workspace/nemo-run"  # The NeMo-Run directory where experiments are saved
+    # Define the remote storage directory that will be mounted in the job pods
+    # Ensure the path specified here contains your NEMORUN_HOME
+    storage_path = "/nemo-workspace" # The remote storage directory to mount in jobs mount_path = "/nemo-workspace" # The path where the remote storage directory will be mounted inside the container

     executor = run.LeptonExecutor(
         resource_shape=resource_shape,